cubiio/samatkins.me/src/pages/blog/2018-04-20-converting-react-app-typescript/index.md

 Wow, developing with TypeScript is amazing.
 Most definitely`#iHeartTypeScript` !

-Learning some TypeScript has been on my learning list for sometime.
+Learning some TypeScript has been on my to do list for sometime.
 I finally found some time and started by reading the docs to get familiar with it.
 The next step to really help learn it was to actually use it for a project so I decided to convert an existing React app to use TypeScript.
 This blogpost is a guide on how I did exactly that.

 Let's get started.

 ## First things first: React app with TypeScript configuration

-To make things simpler I used `create-react-app` with TypeScript flags in order to scaffold a React app with TypeScript config.
+To make things simpler I used `create-react-app` with TypeScript flags in order to scaffold a React app with a TypeScript config.
 My thought process was I could this config in my existing React app and it abstracts away the whole Webpack configuration (another thing on my learning list by the way).

 This is the command to run to get a TypeScript React app: